web-animations/web-animations-codelabs/iconpopups/README.md

 # Icon Popups

 This codelab will teach you how to use the Web Animations API to enhance a popup containing icons, with an effect inspired by Android's homescreen folders.
-You'll use animations, groups and learn about playback control.
+You'll use animations, groups and learn about playback rate.

 The final version will run on both desktop and mobile, in all modern browsers.
 Check out this preview: